2 months after Griner's arrest, mystery surrounds her case – KION546

 Associated Press

 WASHINGTON (AP) — WNBA All-Star and two-time Olympic gold medalist Brittney Griner is easily the most prominent American citizen known to be jailed by a foreign government.
 Yet as a crucial hearing approaches next month in Russia, the case against Griner remains shrouded in mystery.
-Little clarity has come from Russian prosecutors since she was detained in February.
-Only measured public statements have come from the U.S. government as it seeks more information about the circumstances of her detention.
+Little clarity has come from Russian prosecutors since the Phoenix Mercury player was detained in February.
+Only measured public statements have come from the U.S. government as it seeks more information about the circumstances of Griner’s detention.
 An otherwise mundane drug case features storylines of race and gender, professional athletics, geopolitics and international criminal justice.